Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

   <summary><b>Click to expand! (<code>Vitis GUI</code> instructions)</b></summary>

    ### Using Vitis via the GUI
+   TIP: when following the links below, use right-click "open in another tab" to avoid losing the context for these instructions...
    1. Open a terminal
    2. Setup and launch Vitis
    3. "File" menu -> "Import..." <a href="../images/gui1_import.png">(image)</a>